 Toddler Teething: What to Expect

-TIP: This post should at least give you some baseline information so you can know what to expect and how to soothe those sore gums when you do know they’re teething.
+This post should at least give you some baseline information so you can know what to expect from a teething baby or toddler.
+And ideas for how to soothe those sore gums when you do know they’re teething.

 Toddler Teething Chart

-Orajel has a great chart that shows when to expect babies and toddlers to get certain teeth in.
+Orajel has a great chart that shows when to expect babies and toddlers to get certain teeth in, including front teeth and lower teeth.
 Remember that this can vary widely from kid to kid, so don’t worry if your child gets certain teeth earlier or later than cousins or friends.
 Teeth generally emerge symmetrically, so they’ll get the corresponding teeth on the left and right sides at similar times.

 What are the symptoms of toddler teething?